I bought a $4 phone case today.

 The cashier rang up my purchase.
 After the 60% discount, my total came to $4.11.
 Yep.

 It looks nothing like what I’d pick out for myself.
 It’s far from nondescript.
 I think the flashiness might even be too much for my 10 year old niece.
 And?
 I love it.
 I love that it serves the purpose I was looking for.
 I love that my son helped me pick it out.
-I love that it reminds me of how a friend views me…of how I’m now viewing myself in a life affirmation sort of way – I mean, please, who wants to walk around calling themself a lemon?
+I love that it reminds me of how a friend views me…of how I’m now viewing myself in an affirmation sort of way – I mean, please, who wants to walk around calling themself a lemon?
 And, I love that the price was most definitely right.

 Not because I’m pinching pennies, but because I’m practical.
 Because I care less and less about brands and designers and more and more about what I like.
 And, oftentimes, what I like has very little to do with looks and more to do with “fit”.